Yucca, Arizona & the Route 66 Bypass

 Santa Fe Railroad through Yucca, Arizona by Jack Delano, 1943.

 At about the same time, tungsten was discovered to the east of Yucca, though little was done about it until 1915, when it began to be actively mined.
-The veins were then worked from 1915 until the decline of prices in 1919 made production unprofitable.
+The veins were then worked from 1915 until the price decline in 1919 made production unprofitable.
 However, the mine would be worked intermittently for years.
 This production brought more people to the area.

-In 1913, a segment of National Old Trails Road, the precursor to Route 66, was added from Needles, California, to Kingman, Arizona, along the Sacramento Wash through the Yucca area.
-Portions of the road are still used today, as evidenced by the Old Trails Road Interchange along Interstate-40, approximately one mile north of the Yucca townsite.
+In 1913, a segment of the National Old Trails Road, the precursor to Route 66, was added from Needles, California, to Kingman, Arizona, along the Sacramento Wash through the Yucca area.
+Portions of the road are still used today, as evidenced by the Old Trails Road Interchange along Interstate 40, approximately one mile north of the Yucca townsite.
 In 1924, a one-room school was built and later expanded.
 The building still survives today.

-When Route 66 was first built in the 1920s, several supporters worked to have the highway run parallel to the railroad through the Yucca.
+When Route 66 was first built in the 1920s, several supporters worked to have the highway run parallel to the railroad through Yucca.
 However, Oatman was at its peak as a mining community and had more clout.
-So, even though it made the drive more difficult and longer on those old Model-Ts, the original route took the hazardous journey up Sitgreaves Pass, bypassing Yucca.
+So, even though it made the drive more complex and longer on those old Model-Ts, the original route took the hazardous journey up Sitgreaves Pass, bypassing Yucca.

 Old Whiting Bros Complex, Yucca, Arizona